Deobandi movement in South Africa: Background

 There are a sufficient number of students from South Africa at Darul Uloom, and by the end of the 20th century, about 250 had arrived.
-But when South African Muslims establish their own large madrasas in their country, they do not have to go to Deoband and can stay at those madrasas without difficulty.
+But when South African Muslims established their own large madrasas, they did not have to go to Deoband and could stay at those madrasas without difficulty.

 In 1910, the Muslims of South Africa sent a large sum of money to Darul Uloom Deoband.
 Since then, their support has increased and there are a lot of sympathetic and supportive of Darul Uloom in various places in South Africa, such as Durban, KwaZulu-Natal, Transvaal, and KwaDukuza, and reached East Africa.
 Similarly, in 1920, Darul Uloom Deoband faced some financial difficulties in India, but this shortage was filled by valuable donations, especially from foreign countries, with South Africa playing a significant role in fulfilling this shortage.
 Due to the partition of India, a significant portion of the funding sources for Darul Uloom Deoband moved to Pakistan.
 Even during the economic crisis of 1951, the Muslims of South Africa continued to support Darul Uloom Deoband.
 Later, in 1971, a hostel named "Africi Manzil" was built for African students.